Skip to content

 What is a Salary?

-A salary describes a regular and fixed payment that you provide an employee.
-Employers generally pay employees a salary at least every month, if not weekly or fortnightly, but it is usually expressed as an annual amount.
+A salary describes a regular and fixed payment that you provide to an employee.
+Employers generally pay employees a salary at least monthly, if not weekly or fortnightly, but it is paid annually.

 The employment contract should describe the frequency of salary payment.
 Additionally, a salary is subject to change, for example, when an employee receives a promotion or reduces their hours.